 The double-blind, randomized control trial study found that 75-89% of recruits aged 18-75 receiving 30-60 g of endoscope administered feces into the duodenum donated same day from a human 'super donor' reported significant benefits in their overall IBS symptoms after 3 months, with no long term adverse effects (1).
 Slightly greater benefits were observed in the patients receiving higher dose transplants and/or repeat transplants (2).
 Furthermore, Dr. El-Salhy suggested that preliminary results show 90-95% of the patient who responded are still well 1 year later, and 50% are 'cured' (3).

 While the cause of IBS remains unknown, many researchers suggest a correlation to the plethora of bugs that exist in our gut, also known as our microbiome.
-Fecal transplants have become of interest since research showing little sustained benefits to the use of oral probiotics for gut repopulation (4).
+Fecal transplants have become of interest since research showing little sustained benefits to the use of oral probiotics for gut repopulation (as confirmed by microbiome testing) (4).
 Our guts are like fingerprints, and research suggests our digestive tracts are resistant to recolonization with probiotics for this very reason (4).
 In fact, some research suggests the recovery of our microbiome following antibiotics may actually be impaired by probiotic use, whereas FMTs produce a rapid and complete recovery within a matter of days (5).
 There's even some research showing FMTs may reduce the occurrence of SIBO in mice (6).

 Fecal transplants have been so successful for the management of infectious diarrhea, that the Infectious Disease Society of America has updated its guidelines to include fecal microbial transplants as a primary treatment method for the management and prevention of multiple-reoccurrence C. Difficile infections (the most common health-care-associated infection seen in hospitals)(7).
 What's even more promising is that medium size clinical trails are also demonstrating oral encapsulated fecal transplants do not show inferior outcomes to those delivered by colonoscopy, suggesting oral transplants may be an equally effective and less invasive intervention for treatment-resistant C. Difficle (8,9).